vera-rykalina/rki_subtyping/Documentation/subtyping_pipeline_guide.md

 - The pipeline does not take into account subsubtypes.
 If there are subsubtypes they are converted to subtypes.
 For instance, A1 is converted to A, F2 is converted to F etc.

-- The pipeline does not perform any quality check of `.fasta` sequences.
-Any illegal characters should be excluded e.g "_" (see ENV `.fasta`).
-Sequences with such characters are not accepted by Rega online tool.
+- The pipeline does not perform a full quality check of `.fasta` sequences.
+Illegal characters should be excluded (the pipeline takes care only of underscores so far).
+Sequences with illegal characters are not accepted by Rega online tool.

 ---
 ## Keep in Mind (2)